glebtsereteli/GMRoomLoader/docs/pages/home/faq.md

 :::

 ## 📍 Can I "destroy" or "unload" a room after loading it?

+Totally, of course you can!
+The way you do it depends on what exactly has been loaded: [Full Rooms](/pages/api/roomLoader/loading/#full-rooms), [Instances](/pages/api/roomLoader/loading/#loadinstances) or [Tilemaps](/pages/api/roomLoader/loading/#loadtilemap).
+Each case is described below.

+### Full Rooms

-* If you're loading full rooms with :RoomLoader.Load():, it returns an instance of :Payload:, which has a [.Cleanup()](/pages/api/payload/cleanup/#cleanup-1) method for removing all loaded layers and their elements.
+When loading full rooms with :RoomLoader.Load():, it returns a :Payload: struct that has a :.Cleanup(): method for removing all loaded layers and their elements.

+First store the struct in a variable when you load the room, and when it's time to destroy the room, call :.Cleanup(): on the returned struct:

 :::code-group
 ```js [Example]
 // When you load a room: